FTIR Analysis or Infrared Spectroscopy Capabilities

 - May be used in transmission mode

 - In attenuated total reflectance (ATR) mode, the detection depth is generally 1-2μm deep, but can be much less or a bit more dependent upon the material.
-Black, highly absorbing materials tend to have lower sampling depths and sometimes provide too weak a signal as a result.
+Black, highly absorbing materials tend to have smaller sampling depths and sometimes provide too weak a signal as a result.

 - Especially capable of identifying the chemical bonds of organic materials